gersonmoraes/dryunit/README.md

 let () = [%alcotest]
 ```

 This is your main test executable.
 It replaces whatever you used to setup your tests before.
 From now on, any test function in any OCaml file in the same dir will be recognized and sent to Alcotest.

-***The same conventions apply to OUnit***. *Neat!*
+The same thing works for OUnit. *Neat!*

 That's it.
-No special syntax for tests, no need to change testing library, not even a new command line integrate.
+No special syntax for tests, no need to migrate existing test code, not even a new command line to integrate.
 You can leverage the same workflow and existing test code.
 No learning curve.
-Just the same building system you already use, a one line code, activating the ppx and your done.
+Just the same building system you already use - *one line of code to activate the ppx and your done*.

 The only convention here is that all unit tests must start with the name "test".
 So if you need to disable a test `test_feature_works`, you can just rename it to `_test_feature_works`.